DDN Conference 2025: programme

 Kim Moore, Blossome

-The ripple effect: Looking at how families can use self-compassion and self-care for their own recovery – a story told from a very personal perspective.
+The ripple effect: Looking at how you can use self-compassion and self-care for yourself and your family – a story told from a very personal perspective.

 DDN Conference programme Lunch networking